All Collections

 Project templates

-Project templates draft are a fast and easy way to plan and schedule work in Float.
-You can create a new template from nothing, or use an existing project to build one.
+Project templates are a fast and easy way to plan and schedule work in Float.
+You can create a new template from scratch, or use an existing project to build one.

-To create a new template, click the Projects page > Manage templates.
-Enter any relevant project info, add your team, and create your tasks.
+To create a new template, head to the Projects page and select Manage templates > New template.
+Enter any relevant project info, add your team, set duration, and create your tasks, phases, and milestones.

 You'll see the same project info each time you use the template, so it's up to you how specific to get with the details.

-To create a new template from one of your existing projects, click into the project menu and select Actions > Create template from project.
+To create a new template from one of your existing projects, click on a project to open the project side panel.
+Click on the project options menu (vertical ellipses) and click on Create template from project.

 Once you've created a template, you'll be able to use it whenever you add a new project.